12 March 2019

 Cruise down icy fjords and channels

-Our small ship, Polar Pioneer, carries a maximum of just 54 passengers, making her the perfect size for exploring the Antarctic Peninsula’s stunning coastline.
-Stand out on the bow of the ship as it cruises down Lemaire Channel, a place so picturesque it’s been nicknamed “Kodak Gap”.
+Our brand new expedition vessel has been designed by Expeditioners for Expeditioners The Greg Mortimer Polar Pioneer, carries an average of 120 passengers, making her the perfect size for exploring the Antarctic Peninsula’s stunning coastline.
+Stand out on the one of the viewing platforms of the ship as it cruises down Lemaire Channel, a place so picturesque it’s been nicknamed “Kodak Gap”.

 Witness a wildlife spectacle on South Georgia